Customization

 };

-YepCode Forms support additional configuration using one JSON object.
-This options
+YepCode Forms support additional configuration using a JSON object called options

-JSON object can be configured both in the embebed script or function, or into the JSON Schema specification:
+.
+This object can be configured in the embedded script or function, or in the JSON Schema specification:

 - Data attributes options